 LSD is an abbreviation for the chemical lysergic acid diethylamide, most commonly referred to as ‘acid’.
 LSD is a potent hallucinogen, meaning that most users experience some distortion of their environment and reality.
 This can include both visual and auditory hallucination, seeing and hearing things that aren’t there.
 The act of taking LSD is commonly called a ‘trip’.
 A trip can be positive or negative, and there’s no way to know how taking LSD will affect you and once you start, there is no stopping the experience, you have no choice but to ride it out.

-What LSD looks like
+What LSD Looks Like

 LSD is most commonly sold as tiny squares of paper that have been saturated with the chemical.
 The squares typically have a picture on one side.
 The image does not indicate the strength of the drug or the likely effect, but follow current film or fashion.
 It is sometimes also sold in the form of tiny tablets which are called microdots, or sometimes just dots.